9.4. Class Development

 The Two-Hat Technique

 One helpful way to conceptualize the relation between two classes is to see one class as a client and the other as a server or supplier.
 The server can supply some useful services that can help the client somehow.
 The two-hat technique takes advantage of the client-server perspective by guiding the software developer to keep the two aspects of a class separate and distinct.
 While wearing the class designer's hat, don't worry about how someone might use the class; focus instead on what services a general class of the kind you are making should provide.
-Similarly, while wearing the class user's hat, don't worry about how the class works or what data it may hide inside; focus on what the class can do for you as you use it to solve some sub-problem in your program.
+Similarly, while wearing the class user's hat, don't worry about how the class works or what data it may hide inside; focus on what the class can do for you as you use it to solve a sub-problem in your program.

 It's common for you to be both the class designer and the class user (i.e., it's common for a programmer to wear both hats).
-It's also common for you to design the class while writing the code that uses the class.
+It's also common for you to design the class while writing the code that uses it.
 Nevertheless, take a moment and mentally switch hats as you shift from one task to the next - the result is a better-designed class and better-organized client code.
 The table below summarizes some of the most important two-hat ideas."

 Server / Supplier Client